7 Takeaways From The 1st Night Of The Democratic National Convention

 Tuesday the convention will feature Rep. Alexandria Ocasio-Cortez, former President Bill Clinton and Jill Biden, Joe Biden's wife.

 But Trump will be busy, too, signing a proclamation at the White House on the 100th anniversary of the 19th Amendment, which gave women the right to vote.
+(On Tuesday morning, Trump announced a pardon of famed suffragist Susan B. Anthony.)
 Then he takes to the road to see border wall construction in Arizona.

-And that's not all — on Air Force One on Monday, Trump told reporters that he would be pardoning someone "very, very important" Tuesday, but it wouldn't be his former national security adviser Michael Flynn or former NSA contractor and whistleblower Edward Snowden.
-So who?

-Like any good reality show producer, Trump is leaving the assembled press corps — and the country — with just that tease to the next episode.